Sometimes, tragically, medical care can do more harm than good. When that happens, you have to ask:

 WHAT EXPERTS ARE NEEDED FOR YOUR MEDICAL MALPRACTICE CASE – AND WHY?

-When you’ve been hurt by a doctor’s negligence, a jury needs to hear from experts who can explain the details of what happened and how your doctor’s conduct led to your injury.
+When you have been hurt by a doctor’s negligence, a jury needs to hear from experts who can explain the details of what happened and how your doctor’s conduct led to your injury.
 To legally prove a medical malpractice case, you have to prove the medical provider exercised a treatment decision that no other reasonable physician would have made.
 That decision is referred to as a “breach of the standard of care.”

 But you also have to illustrate how that decision and/or action led to your injury.
 The jury must understand what that injury is worth, in financial terms.
 Experts are needed to articulate this as well.
-This isn’t the type of case you can handle on your own.
+This is not the type of case you can handle on your own.
 Burg Simpson has over 40 years of experience in medical malpractice cases in Arizona, so call us today!